wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 == Changelog ==

+= 2.2 =

+* NEW: Added the count for total items in every title of the widget
+* Other minor changes

 = 2.1.1 =

 * FIX: Changed ids into classes, to avoid duplicated ids when viewing the main wishlist page while the wishlist widget is active